MoonDragon-MD/linguist-WindowsTTS/README.md

 If you are Italian change the entry with "Microsoft Cosimo"

 ## Advice
-To also have the offline translation you can use LibreTranslate offline (change to http:localhost:5000):
+To also have the offline translation you can use
+1) Bergamot, use firefox's built-in offline translator (it is already in the settings of the translation add-on)
+2) LibreTranslate offline (change to http:localhost:5000):
 [LibreTranslator.js](https://github.com/translate-tools/linguist-translators/blob/master/translators/LibreTranslator.js)